This article was last revised on 01/16/19. Happy National Fig Newton Day!

 Actually, Radon testing is available in 2 forms -- The first is short-term testing and the second is long-term testing.
 If you elect to go short-term, the gas testing equipment is set up and stays in your home for a period of 2 - 90 days.

 Well, which one should you use?
-The US government likes to recommend starting with the short-term variety.
+The US government likes to recommend starting with the short-term type.
 It might be in charcoal canister form, an alpha track, an electret ion chamber, or a similar device.

 There are also 2 ways to get the testing done, with a DIY kit or hire a qualified tester.
+Personally, I would go with the kit.
+Usually "testers" want to sell you something; just look at the exposes of "water quality" testers.
+Not to say that they are all bad, but do you know?
+No.

 After the testing results come back, a second short-term test will usually be required in the case that the first test result comes in at 4 pCi/L or higher.